Ground vehicle hits Wizz Air Airbus A320neo at Gdańsk Airport - Aviation24.be

-On 6 February, a Wizz Air Airbus A320neo (registered HA-LJC) was about to depart from Gdansk, Poland destination Dortmund, Germany when a vehicle hit the nose of the aircraft.
+On 6 February, a Wizz Air Airbus A320neo (registered HA-LJC) was about to depart from Gdańsk, Poland destination Dortmund, Germany when a vehicle hit the nose of the aircraft.
 According to pictures that appeared on social media, the aircraft’s nose (radome) is damaged.

 The airline was able to operate flight W61661 with a replacement Airbus A320neo (registered HA-LJF), the passengers arrived in Dortmund with a delay of two hours.